Bloody Sunday Massacre: Ex-Paras launch bid to halt Northern Ireland murder investigation

 Solicitors acting on behalf of seven former Paras involved in the massacre, known only as B, N, O, Q, R, U and V, have launched an emergency High Court bid to challenge and halt the (PSNI) investigation into the crimes committed by 1 Para.
 L/Cpl J has been released on police bail pending further enquiries.

-The news of the arrest was met with obscene headlines such as “Put an end to this Bloody Sunday charade,” “The Disgraceful arrest of a Bloody Sunday Para” and “Paras betrayed over arrest of former solder.”
+The news of the arrest was met with obscene headlines such as “Put an end to this Bloody Sunday charade,” “The Disgraceful arrest of a Bloody Sunday Para” and “Paras betrayed over arrest of former soldier.”
 A petition has been launched calling for all soldiers involved to be granted immunity from prosecution.

 No one has ever been arrested, let alone charged, for the terror unleashed at Rossville Street that Sunday afternoon January 30, 1972.